The Corps of Cadets offers scholarships ranging in value from $1,000 - $20,000 that carry no military obligation.

 At the beginning of the semester that you are offered a Corps Scholarship you will be required to sign a contract outlining the following requirements:

 Corps Scholarships are awarded on the basis of merit and/or financial need.
-The criteria we use for merit are the same as those used by the Admissions Office to determine which applicants are offered admission (i.e. SAT/ACT scores, HS rank, extracurricular activities).
+The criteria used for merit are the same as those used by the Admissions Office to determine which applicants are offered admission (i.e. SAT/ACT scores, HS class rank, extracurricular activities, etc.).
 To be considered for a scholarship based on financial need, you must submit a Free Application for Federal Student Aid (FAFSA).
 This can be done on-line at www.fafsa.gov.

-For those who have submitted the ApplyTexas Scholarship Application, and have attended or be scheduled to attend one the Corps Recruiting Programs, notifications will go out approximately every 3 weeks starting in mid-February, and continue throughout the Spring and well into the summer.
+For those prospective cadets who are offered a Corps Scholarship, notifications will go out approximately every 3 weeks starting in mid-February, and continue throughout the Spring and well into the summer.
 These notifications are sent via U. S. Mail from the Scholarship and Financial Aid (SFA) office of the university.
 The notifications include all financial aid from the university that is being offered, including Corps Scholarships.

 Transfer students can also apply for admission and scholarships at ApplyTexas.org As the deadline for transfer students are different and since most transfer students entering the Corps have at least one year of college, the awarding process and criteria is slightly different.
 The Scholarship Selection Committee will consider transfer students for scholarships separately in early August or January of the semester they are entering the Corps.
 The committee will use the same financial aid criteria, but in the case of merit based scholarships, will take into consideration your current College transcript and extra-curricular activities.